-Form I-134 is filled out by U.S. sponsors to show the U.S. government that the person can and is willing to support a non-U.S. citizen financially during that person’s temporary stay in the United States.
-It is most commonly used in connection with visitor visas, fiancé visas, and diversity visas where the immigrant’s income alone is not sufficient to avoid the risk of him or her being found inadmissible as a "public charge."
+Form I-134 is filled out by U.S. sponsors to show the U.S. government that they are able and willing to support a non-U.S. citizen financially during that person’s temporary stay in the United States.
+It is most commonly used in connection with visitor visas, fiancé visas, and diversity visas where the immigrant’s income alone is not sufficient to avoid the risk of being found inadmissible as a likely "public charge."

 This form is available for free download on the I-134 Affidavit of Support page of the USCIS website.

 The person signing the form needs to be either a U.S. citizen or a lawful permanent resident (green card holder).
 The signer may be asked to show that his or her income is at least 100% of the amounts listed per family size in the federal Poverty Guidelines, and possibly 125% when sponsoring someone for an immigrant visa (permanent residence).
 You can find this amount by looking at Form I-864P on the USCIS website.